blog posts

 How does the while loop work?

-The condition in parentheses is a boolean expression.
+The condition in parentheses is a Boolean expression.

-If the condition is true,
+If the condition is actual,

 • The expressions are executed inside the body of the loop.